parrt/msds501/notes/programming.md

 ### Map

-One of the most common patterns maps one sequence to another, applying an operator or function to each element.
+Perhaps the most common pattern *maps* one sequence to another, applying an operator or function to each element.
 For example, using a spreadsheet to create a new column containing the unit price discounted by 5% starts like this:

 <img src=images/map-discount.png width=120>